 If you’re unfamiliar with the concept of humorism/humoralism as a medical system, it basically explained human emotional and behavioral tendencies in terms of four types of liquid: blood, phlegm, choler/yellow bile, and melancholy/black bile.

 The concept of humorism is thought to have originated in ancient Egyptian medicine and was systemized by ancient Greek physicians and philosophers.
-One leading theory suggests that the four humours were based upon the observation of blood clotting in a glass container; after sitting an hour, four different layers can be seen in the blood.
+One leading theory suggests that the four humors were based upon the observation of blood clotting in a glass container; after sitting an hour, four different layers can be seen in the blood.

 Drawn primarily from the works of Hippocrates (who is credited with identifying the four fluids/humors), humorism was also often associated with Empedocles and Aristotle’s four elements (earth, fire, air, water), and the works of Galen, who described human behavior as a balance of temperature and dryness/moistness.
 Each humor was also associated with the folllowing: an element, a season, an age, a temperature/level of moistness, and a bodily organ that was thought to produce each humor.